kliment-olechnovic/voronota/expansion_lt/README.md

     swig -python -c++ voronotalt_python.i

-    g++ -fPIC -shared -O3 -fopenmp voronotalt_python_wrap.cxx -o _voronotalt_python.so -I/usr/include/python3.11
+    g++ -fPIC -shared -O3 -fopenmp voronotalt_python_wrap.cxx -o _voronotalt_python.so $(python3-config --includes)

 This produces "_voronotalt_python.so" and "voronotalt_python.py" that are needed to call Voronota-LT from Python code.

 ## Using Python bindings

+When "_voronotalt_python.so" and "voronotalt_python.py" are generated, the "voronotalt_python" module can be made findable by python by adding its dyrectory to the PYTHONPATH environmental variable:

+    export PYTHONPATH="${PYTHONPATH}:/path/to/voronota/expansion_lt/swig"

-When "_voronotalt_python.so" and "voronotalt_python.py" are prepared, Voronota-LT can be used in Python code as in the following example:
+Then Voronota-LT can be used in Python code as in the following example:

     import voronotalt_python as voronotalt